A voice for

 • Traditional uses

-Cleavers have a strong historical reference for the treatment of tumour’s and cancer, as well as for tuberculosis, syphilis and dropsical complaints.
-However, this is just historical use and there are no clinical trials to show cleavers efficacy for cancer care.
-One must always consult a qualified practitioner for cancer care support.
-All of the most renowned herbalists and physicians throughout history have referenced to this herb’s use for hot inflamed skin conditions and as a blood purifier.
-Culpeper additionally recommended cleavers for the treatment of earache and for ‘colds of the head’.
+Cleavers have a strong historical reference for the treatment of tumours, cancer as well as for tuberculosis, syphilis and dropsical complaints.
+Many of the most renowned herbalists and physicians throughout history have referenced this herb’s use for hot inflamed skin conditions and as a blood purifier.
+Culpeper additionally recommended cleavers for the treatment of earache and for “colds of the head” (5).

-There is a fascinating story written in a historical text called the King’s American Dispensary, published in The British Medical Journal in 1883.
-A case where a patient with severe non-healing leg ulcers that didn’t respond to more common treatments was cured by cleavers.
-The text states that the fresh aerial parts were made into a poultice and applied it to the leg ulcers, using a fresh poultice three times a day.
-It writes, ‘the effect in this most unhopeful case was decisive and plain to all.
-Healthy action ensued, and has since steadily continued; and, after a month of treatment, both ulcers have been reduced to considerably less than half their original size’.
+In the King’s American Dispensatory, published in The British Medical Journal in 1883, a case was described of a patient with severe non-healing leg ulcers that failed to respond to typical treatments, finally was remedied by cleavers.
+The text states that the fresh aerial parts were made into a poultice and applied to the leg ulcers, three times a day.
+It writes, “the effect in this most unhopeful case was decisive and plain to all.
+Healthy action ensued, and has since steadily continued; and, after a month of treatment, both ulcers have been reduced to considerably less than half their original size” (6).

 • Traditional actions